-(3) If, intentionally or through negligence, a person that is required to make a filing pursuant to the provisions of the preceding two paragraphs fails to make that filing or makes a false filing, that person is liable to compensate for damage that results.
+- (2) If there is a change in the amount of principal from a claim under a filing as referred to in the preceding paragraph, the person that made that filing must make a filing to that effect. - (3) If, intentionally or through negligence, a person that is required to make a filing pursuant to the provisions of the preceding two paragraphs fails to make that filing or makes a false filing, that person is liable to compensate for the damage that results.

-- Article 51 (1) An obligee that has an authenticated copy of a title of obligation based on which judicial enforcement may be implemented pursuant to the provisions of Article 25 (hereinafter referred to as an "authenticated copy of an enforceable title of obligation"); an obligee effecting a provisional seizure who has been registered after the registration of the seizure resulting from an order commencing forced-sale-at-auction proceedings; an obligee who has a registered (excluding provisional registration) general statutory lien; or an obligee who has proved that the obligee has a general statutory lien based on any of the documents or electronic or magnetic records set forth in Article 181, paragraph (1), item (ii) may demand distribution. - (2) An appeal may be filed against a judicial decision to dismiss a demand for distribution.
+Article 51 (1) An obligee that has an authenticated copy of a title of obligation based on which judicial enforcement may be implemented pursuant to the provisions of Article 25 (referred to as an "authenticated copy of an enforceable title of obligation" below); an obligee effecting a provisional seizure who has been registered after the registration of the seizure resulting from an order commencing compulsory auction proceedings; an obligee who has a registered (excluding provisional registration) general statutory lien; or an obligee who has proved that the obligee has a general statutory lien based on any of the documents or electronic or magnetic records stated in Article 181, paragraph (1), item (ii) may demand distribution.

+(2) An appeal may be filed against a judicial decision to deny a distribution demand.

-(Changing the Deadline to Demand Distribution)
+(Changing the Deadline for a Distribution Demand)

-Article 52 If a ruling to permit a sale is not issued within three months from the deadline to demand distribution or if a ruling to permit a sale that was issued within the three month period is revoked or ceases to be effective, the deadline to demand distribution is deemed to have been changed to the day after the expiration of three months following the deadline; provided, however, that this does not apply if a ruling to permit a sale that was issued within three months from the deadline for a demand for distribution has ceased to be effective and ruling to permit the sale has been issued for the next-highest offer under the provisions of Article 67 (excluding cases where the order has been revoked or has ceased to be effective).
+Article 52 If a ruling to permit a sale is not issued within three months from the deadline for a distribution demand or if a ruling to permit a sale that is issued within the three month period is revoked or ceases to be effective, the deadline for a distribution demand is deemed to have been changed to the day after the expiration of three months following the deadline; provided, however, that this does not apply if a ruling to permit a sale that is issued within three months from the deadline for when a distribution demand ceased to be effective and ruling to permit the sale has been issued for the next-highest offer under Article 67 (excluding cases where the order has been revoked or has ceased to be effective).

-(Cancellation of Proceedings for a Forced Sale at Auction Due to a Loss of Immovable Property or Other Circumstances)
+(Voiding Proceedings for a Compulsory Auction Due to a Loss of Immovable Property)

-Article 53 If it becomes clear that immovable property has been lost or that there are other circumstances hindering the transfer of immovable property, the enforcement court must cancel the proceedings for the forced sale at auction.
+Article 53 If it becomes clear that immovable property has been lost or that there are other circumstances hindering the transfer of immovable property, the enforcement court must cancel the proceedings for the compulsory auction.